 High turnover rates

 Finance jobs are high-pressure, high-reward situations.
 The burnout rate is substantial, leading to high turnover.
-This creates a cycle of constant recruitment, which can be expensive and time-consuming.
+This creates a cycle of constant recruitment, which is both costly and time-consuming.

 How to overcome